Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/16 - Databases/README.md

 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. Project involving database design and interaction with complex queries
+1. Server-side component of a project involving database design and interaction with complex queries

 **Objectives**